metta-systems/libsss/doc/spec.md

  * `OFFSET` bits encode length of the stream offset field.
 A 0, 16, 24, 32, 40, 48, 56, or 64 bit unsigned number specifying the byte offset in the stream for this block of data.
 000 corresponds to 0 bits and 111 corresponds to 64 bits. (@todo Should offset be always present?)
  * When `DATA LENGTH` bit is set, this frame has a limited number of bytes for this stream, provided in length field, otherwise stream data occupies the rest of the packet.

+If `FIN` bit is set, stream data length may be zero.
+Otherwise, data length must be non-zero.

 Both `INIT` and `FIN` bits may be set.

 Possible combinations of bits: